MapsPeople/docs/src/android/v3/getting-started/map.md

 We now want to add all the data we get by initializing `MapsIndoors` to our Google map.
 This is done by initializing `MapControl` onto the Google map. `MapControl` is used as a layer between Google Maps and MapsIndoors.

-Here we use Google Map logic to apply Geodata onto the map.
-This also means we append logic onto a lot of the Google Maps listeners, which means that using google maps listeners directly might break intended behaviour of the MapsIndoors experience.
-We recommend to check our reference docs, and see if you can add a specific Listener through the MapControl and always use thoose when possible.
+Here we use Google Maps logic to apply geodata onto the map.
+This also means we append logic onto many Google Maps listeners, which means that using Google Maps listeners directly might break intended behavior of the MapsIndoors experience.
+We recommend to check our reference docs, and see if you can add a specific `Listener` through the `MapControl` and always use those when possible.

 Start by creating a `initMapControl` method we will use to initiate the MapControl and assign it to our Google Map: